-For correct operation of the ICE-100B emulator, your computer must have the minimal configuration:
+For correct operation of the emulator, your computer must have the minimal configuration:

-- Windows XP SP2 or later, Windows Vista, or Windows 7 - CrossCore Embedded Studio 1.0.0 or VisualDSP++ 5.0 Update 7 (or higher)
+- Windows 7 - CrossCore Embedded Studio 1.1.0 or VisualDSP++ 5.1.1 (or higher)

-ICE-100B Installation Tasks
+Emulator Installation Tasks

-Perform the following tasks to install your ICE-100B emulator safely.
+Perform the following tasks to install your emulator safely.
 Follow the instructions in presented order to ensure correct operation of your software and hardware.

 - 1. Installing the Emulator Software - 2.
-Configuring and Connecting the JTAG Interface - Verifying Driver Installation and Attaching to an Emulation Target - 4.
+Configuring Operating Voltage of the JTAG/SWD Interface on an ICE-1000 - 3.
+Configuring Operating Voltage of the JTAG/SWD Interface on an ICE-2000 - 4.
+Verifying Driver Installation and Attaching to an Emulation Target - 5.
 Applying Power to the Emulator